Solve the Mystery of Those Weird Noises Your Home Makes

 Heating and Cooling

-You may hear an outburst of bubbling and crackling from your gas-fueled storage water heater at the beginning of every heating cycle.
+Bubble or crackle.
+You may hear a noisy outburst of bubbling and crackling from your natural gas-fueled water heater at the beginning of every heating cycle.
 The disturbance comes from mineral sediment and debris that has built up in the tank.
 Regular draining and flushing will get rid of the gunk and stop the sounds.

-A pronounced washing machine rattle while it's in operation could have a very simple source.
+Rattle or bang.
+A pronounced washing machine rattle while it's in operation might have a very simple source.
 Small objects like coins or plastic action figures can kick up quite a commotion during the spin or drain cycle.
 Solution?
 Have everyone empty all pockets before putting clothes in the laundry hamper.
 Extremely loud banging when your front-loading washer spins, however, might be an announcement that the shock absorbers need replacement.

 Laura Firszt writes for networx.com.